mgracanin/ASCIIStarWars/README.md

 ## Credits

 The ASCII art used in this program was originally created by Simon Jansen.
-We would like to thank him for his amazing work and for allowing us to use it in this program.
+I would like to thank him for his amazing work.

 ## License

 This program is licensed under the MIT License.
-See the LICENSE file for more information.